 Be Focused on Eyes and Expressions

-Descend to the animal’s eye level, sit or lie on the floor, see how the pet sees the world, then make sure focus is on its eye.
+Descend to the animal’s eye level, sit or lie on the floor, see how the pet sees the world, and then make sure the focus is on its eye.
 You may use single-point autofocus over one of the eyes.

-Use natural light to sparkle the eye, highlight its unique personality.
+Use natural light to sparkle the eye, and highlight its unique personality.
 The pet will look smaller if you shoot from a higher position.

 Your loving pet’s eyes will say its personality and expression.
 Try to capture its droopy eyes, looking upward, side glance, sparkly bright eye from a different perspective.

-Capture His/ Her True Self
+Capture Their True Self